jart/sectorlisp/README.md

 be the tiniest self-hosting LISP interpreter to date.

-We're still far off however from reaching our goal, which is to have sectorilsp be small enough to fit in the master boot record of a floppy disk, like [sectorforth](https://github.com/cesarblum/sectorforth).
+We're still far off however from reaching our goal, which is to have sectorlisp be small enough to fit in the master boot record of a floppy disk, like [sectorforth](https://github.com/cesarblum/sectorforth).
 If you can help this project reach its goal, please send us a pull request!